 Let’s consider first that law firms have specific needs: federal courts, just like state courts, are now allowing e-filing.
-Some court systems, like the California Court System, are now mandating e-filing for specific case types: Santa Cruz Superior Court has made e-filing mandatory for civil, family and probate cases, for example.
+Some court systems, like the California Court System, are now mandating e-filing for specific case types: Santa Cruz Superior Court has made e-filing mandatory for civil, family, and probate cases, for example.
 This means that your firm will need to scan paper case files.

-Scanning legal documents presents challenges: you want a multifunction printer with scanning capabilities that allows for fast scanning of documents in different sizes, but you also must ensure that the information you’re scanning remains secure (did you know that copiers actually retain memory of the documents processed by the machine?) and, in some cases, that your process is in compliance with local laws.
+Scanning legal documents presents challenges: you want a multifunction printer with scanning capabilities that allows for fast scanning of documents in different sizes, but you also must ensure that the information you’re scanning remains secure (did you know that copiers actually retain the memory of the documents processed by the machine?) and, in some cases, that your process is in compliance with local laws.

 You also need a solution that allows your law firm to track and expense these processes.
 Bates stamping, scanning to email, security features, and more are crucial capabilities your copier needs to deliver to your office.

 Just picking the least expensive copier isn’t enough: due diligence is as important in a multifunction printer or office copier as for any other business investment decision.
-Make sure you go through this list and check your boxes diligently, before you pick your next office copier.
+Make sure you go through this list and check your boxes diligently before you pick your next office copier.

 Scanning Capacity & Speed

 Capturing document scans is a memory-intensive process for law firms.
 Make sure your copier has fast scanning capabilities, and that it is able to store images for large legal files.
 Make sure you investigate whether document management software is available on your machine, or what upgrades are available for it.
-An ideal solution will save physical space in your office and make document access a lot easier, by allowing your paralegal staff to simply keyword-search for documents and case file.
+An ideal solution will save physical space in your office and make document access a lot easier, by allowing your paralegal staff to simply keyword-search for documents and case files.

 Make sure you ask your consultant for scan speed options.
 Contact Offix today and let us put you in touch with a few law firms we’ve helped in the past, so you can hear from them, directly, what solution has worked for them.

 Your legal practice will deal mostly with 8.5×11 (letter) and 8.5×14 (legal).
-But you should ask yourself if your document needs cover other sizes (11×17, for example).
+But you should ask yourself if your document needs to cover other sizes (11×17, for example).
 Paying extra for a printer that can handle unusual sizes might make sense if you come across them often enough.
 If that’s not the case, the occasional odd-sized document can be handled by outside vendors as a more cost-effective solution.

 Document Management and Workflow Integration